Skip to content

 Women’s scholarship program revitalizes horticulture and transforms lives in Africa

-If you ask the Senegalese women who seized an unusual opportunity to become professional agriculture extension advisors why they sought to participate, their answers include striking similarities.
+If you ask the Senegalese women who seized an unusual training opportunity to become professional agriculture extension advisors why they sought to participate, their answers include striking similarities.
 Translated from French, their responses are salted with words like “resources,” “market,” “income,” “earning.”
 And one particular reason appears repeatedly: “To help.”

 “This training will allow me to better supervise the farmers in my village and help them benefit from their vegetable and field crop production.
 And they will be able to carry out income-generating activities,” says Soidou Thiam.